Yusuf-Uzun/btp-cloud-logging/docs/configuration-parameters-1830bca.md

 </td>
 <td valign="top">

 The SAML group to grant administrative access and permissions to modify the security module.
-Required if `enabled` is set to `true`.
 Required if *enabled* is set to `true`.

 </td>
 </tr>